 To book your Stage 2 Professionalism Course log in to your online account, and follow the link to Book a Professionalism Course and select the Stage 2 option to see available dates.

-You must have completed a course, or have a confirmed booking in place, within the required time frame where applicable, as failure to do so will lead to penalties being imposed on you.
+You must have completed a course, or have a confirmed booking in place, within the required time frame where applicable, as failure to do so will result in you being prevented from booking to sit further exams until such time as you have completed the course.

 What is the course fee?